-- Institute restorative justice practices that acknowledge and support crime victims, and rely much less on expensive, ineffective punishment-based practices
+- Rely on restorative justice practices that acknowledge and support crime victims—and not expensive, ineffective punishment-based practices

-- Fund and focus on proven educational and reformative programs for prisoners, to reduce recidivism and help prisoners transition successfully post-release
+- Fund and focus on proven educational and reformative programs for inmates, to reduce recidivism and help inmates transition successfully post-release

-- Abolish the cash bail system, mandatory minimum sentencing, solitary confinement, and the automatic issuance of warrants for individuals who cannot afford to pay criminal and civil fines and fees
+- Abolish the cash bail system, mandatory minimum sentencing, solitary confinement, and incarcerating individuals simply because they cannot afford to pay a fine or fee

-- Establish both a parole system and compassionate release
+- Establish a parole system and a compassionate release program

 - Treat individuals with substance abuse issues for their addiction, not as criminals

-Furthermore, wealth and income inequality in the world, in the nation, and in Delaware is reaching historic levels.
-Such inequality is not just morally repugnant, but socially and economically unsustainable.
-Hardworking Delawareans deserve a level playing field and meaningful opportunities.
-We deserve to feel real hope for our futures.
-We can do better for us, our children, and our grandchildren.
+Such inequality is not just morally repugnant.
+It is also socially and economically unsustainable.
+Hardworking Delawareans deserve a fair shot and meaningful opportunities.
+We deserve to feel real hope for our futures—especially our young people who increasingly see a very bleak future for themselves.

 - Create additional personal income tax (PIT) brackets beyond the current top tax bracket of $60K per year

-- Reinstate the recently repealed estate tax for very wealthy Delawareans
+- Reinstate the estate tax for the wealthiest of Delawareans

 - Increase transparency and regulations for LLCs registered in Delaware